Board & Staff

 Natalie is passionate about the role of applied agriculture research in supporting livestock producers.
 Her background as a research project manager and knowledge translation specialist has allowed her to work on a diverse range of project types prior to joining RDAR.
-Natalie holds both a BSc and MSc in Animal Science and will be defending her PhD during the Fall 2022 term.
-She is looking forward to supporting producer-led research initiatives and helping contribute to progress and sustainability in Alberta agriculture.
+Natalie holds a PhD in Animal Science with a background in microbiome and multi-omics research focused on improving animal health and productivity.

 Janada is passionate about advancing the voice of Alberta’s agriculture, and contributes her expertise in brand development, project management, social media, digital advertising, and public engagement.
 No matter the task, she creates meaningful ways for organizations to connect, inform, and inspire.
 Janada holds a Master of Corporate Communication degree (marketing specialization) from Bond University in Australia, as well as a B.A. in Political Science from the University of Alberta.